-The Chow Down Cooking Classes will be a series of 24 weekly classes held at the Cowichan Green Community’s commercial kitchen located in downtown Duncan on Vancouver Island.
+The Chow Down Cooking Classes will be a series of 12 classes, held every other week, at the Cowichan Green Community’s commercial kitchen located in downtown Duncan on Vancouver Island.
 These classes will be offered free to members of the community who are in the lower socio-economic status and who are facing barriers to accessing nutritious, healthy, local food.

 This program builds on the success of a previous family cooking class program that was offered as part of the KinPark Family Drop in program funded by the Community Action Initiative.
 This program was hugely successful with most weekly classes over-subscribed with long wait lists.
 Over time, using various registration methods, an online Facebook group was formed, and classes would fill within minutes of being posted.

-When the classes wrapped up in June 2016, all the families were sincerely disappointed and the majority of them have been anxiously waiting for CGC to be able to offer the program again.
+When the first round of classes wrapped up in June 2016, all the families were sincerely disappointed and the majority of them have been anxiously waiting for CGC to be able to offer the program again.